aws-powertools/powertools-lambda-python/docs/utilities/validation.md

 ### Unwrapping events prior to validation

-You might want to validate only a portion of your event - This is where the `envelope` parameter is for.
+You might want to validate only a portion of your event - This is what the `envelope` parameter is for.

 Envelopes are [JMESPath expressions](https://jmespath.org/tutorial.html) to extract a portion of JSON you want before applying JSON Schema validation.